Jemoka/blag/content/posts/KBhmorphological_parsing.md

 [morphological parsing]({{< relref "KBhmorphological_parsing.md" >}}) is the act of getting morphemes: `cats` =&gt; =cat s=o

+1.  stem +
+2.  affix

 ## stemming {#stemming}

-stemming just chops off the morpheme endings blinding. "heights" =&gt; "heigh". without lemmatization.
+stemming just chops off the morpheme affixes; leaving the stems. "heights" =&gt; "heigh". without lemmatization.

 This increases recall (more stuff is caught we want to catch) at he cost of precision (what we catch is probably lots of false positives).